cloudytuts/website/content/en/tutorials/kubernetes/how-to-configure-react-angular-vue-in-kubernetes.md

 ---
-title: "How to Configure Angular, React, Node in Kubernetes"
+title: "How to Configure Node-based apps in Kubernetes"
 date: 2020-09-09T23:07:42-04:00
 draft: false
 author: serainville